 Localizable extensible object attributes are also always represented as instances of

-Non-localizable attributes are attributes that should have the same value in all locales.
+Non-localizable attributes are attributes that are meant to have the same value in all locales.

 Replicated extensible object attributes combine the properties of native attributes and extensible object attributes.
-This mechanism creates attributes which are generated as part of the PO, and which are replicated inside the POs AttributeValue table.
-This setting is used for native attributes which should participate in the search mechanisms that operate on AttributeValue tables.
+This mechanism creates attributes which are generated as part of the PO, and which are replicated inside the PO's

 Data types you can use for extensible object attributes include: